pasierb/blog/source/_drafts/cloudflare-workers-kv-caveats.md

 * high availability
 * Worker API

-After couple of months of development, couple production releases and number of hours worth of debugging these are caveats I discovered.
+After a couple of months of development, couple production releases and number of hours worth of debugging these are caveats I discovered.

 ## Not available in China